 Since discrimination of LGBTI people often takes place in their direct surroundings, municipal and regional authorities have an important role to play in combating discrimination of LGBTI people.
 Discrimination of LGBTI people is seldom explicitly dealt with by most local administrations.
 The Rainbow Cities are the exceptional in this regard as they consider it their responsibility to protect and support their LGBTI citizens.

 Exchange of good practices, joint activities, and initiatives among these cities are important ways to increase the impact of local approaches and to allocate budgets effectively, resulting in greater social inclusion, contributing to the goal of creating sustainable and liveable cities for all.

 Rainbow Cities Network is managed by a Managing director and administered by the board, consisting of 5 active member cities.
-Currently, the board is composed of Hannover (Chairperson), Mannheim (Deputy Chair), Reykjavik (Secretary), Bergen, and Cork (both general board members).
+Currently, the board is composed of Hannover (Chairperson), Mannheim (Deputy Chair), Reykjavik (Secretary), Cork (Treasury), and Bergen (general board member).